Glenwood Springs Colorado

 Hotel Colorado

-A murder victim still relives her fate.
+A murder victim relives her fate in the afterlife.

 Active, enthusiastic spectral employees volunteer.

-Former guests still enjoy what they loved here.
+Spectral guests still enjoy what they loved here.

-WW2 Soldiers enjoy the perks and get their jollies by teasing.
+The spirits of WW2 Soldiers enjoy the perks and get their jollies by teasing.

 DESCRIPTION

-WOW!
-This hotel knocked our socks off!
-What a beautiful sandstone, yellow brick historic Italian Renaissance hotel, complete with two bell towers.
-Hotel Colorado shines like it did when Walter Devereux was in charge.
-Walking into the simple yet classy historic lobby, complete with columns, was truly like stepping back into time.
-Early 20th century restored armchairs, floor lamps, desks, arts and crafts type woodwork, huge fireplace, large ceiling to floor Victorian windows with flowing draperies greet the visitor.
-There it is, at the far end of the large lobby, a picture of Walter Devereux in a place of honor, hanging on the wall, over the huge fireplace.
+The Hotel Colorado shines like it did when Walter Devereux was in charge.
+Walking into the simple yet classy lobby, complete with columns, was truly like stepping back into time.
+Early 20th century restored armchairs, floor lamps, desks, arts-and-crafts style woodwork, a huge fireplace, and large ceiling-to-floor Victorian windows with flowing draperies greet the visitor.
+And there it is, at the far end of the large lobby, a picture of Walter Devereux occupying the place of honor, hanging on the wall, over the huge fireplace.

 Their literature proclaims that Hotel Colorado “features 80 classic rooms, from $83.00 (military and government workers) and up, 20 family rooms and 30 luxury suites, ranging from $369.00 to $675.00.